Burao: Demographics

+Burao's population has grown rapidly since its establishment.
+In 1962, Somalia's statistical service estimated Burao's population to be 12,600.
+This rose to 20,000 in 1994, 180,211 in 2005, and 230,000 in 2015.
+As of 2023, Burao has a population of 750,000.

-The main residents of Burao are the Habr Je'lo, Habr Yunis, Issa Musse and Arap, which are all subdivisions of the larger Isaaq Somali clan.
+The main residents of Burao are the Habr Je'lo, Habr Yonis, Isamusa and the Arap, which are all subdivisions of the larger Isaaq Somali clan-family.

+Burao is divided into four wards; Mohamed Ali, Farah Omar, Lihle and Sheikh Bashir.
+These wards are further divided into neighbourhoods.

 Economy

 The city's economy is primarily based on the export of livestock, with Burao and the nearby town of Yiroowe being home to two of the largest livestock markets, known in Somali as seylado in the Horn of Africa, with as many as 10,000 heads of sheep and goats sold daily in the city.
 Burao's livestock market is also the most important livestock market in Somaliland as well as Somalia.

 The city's central location serves as a hub that connects the nomadic interior of Somaliland and major cities like Erigavo, Aynaba and Las Anod to Somaliland's capital Hargeisa and its main port in Berbera.
 The central location of Burao has contributed to its economic revival.
 Goods travelling to the south, central and eastern parts of Somaliland all depart from the city's outskirts.
 Rural merchants also sell their produce on a daily basis, which attracts business.
 This along with the main livestock market of the city fuels Burao's economy.

 In 2007, Burao's city authority (in conjunction with development organizations and local traders) opened the Burco Meat and Produce complex.
 One year in the making, the market has two main halls and can accommodate more than 2000 merchants.